Eficnbo/Monitor-App/README.md

     CREATE UNIQUE INDEX ON users((lower(email)));

 Then change the database configurations to match yours, go to the .env file under the root folder:

+NOTE the zip file contains the .env file but the submission folder under the course page didn't seem to contain it (it is hidden file, might be the case) so in the case of the command: ls -a not containing the .env file:

+	Create the .env file under the root folder(touch .env) and under the /tests folder: cd /tests, touch .env

 Then modify the .env file:

 ./env